 A recording artist applies their creative talent to the creation of sound recordings.
 A recording artist may be the sole creator of a sound recording or may collaborate with producers and other recording artists in its creation.
 A recording artist may also be a songwriter, composer, or lyricist.

-A record company is an entity which invests its resources into the creation, promotion, acquisition, and/or licensing of sound recording and music video assets and receives revenue when these assets are commercially exploited.
+A record company is an entity which invests its resources into the creation, promotion, acquisition, distribution, and/or licensing of sound recording and music video assets and receives revenue when these assets are commercially exploited.

 A music distributor or music aggregator is an entity which invests its resources into the distribution of sound recordings and music video assets and receives revenue when these assets are streamed, downloaded, or physically sold.
 A record distributor enters into distribution deals with record companies or with self-released artists.
 In some cases, a record distributor may be a division in a global entertainment company which also owns record companies.
 In other cases, it may be a stand-alone company.